 - Very pricey

-This watch is equipped with a very accurate heartrate monitor to see how fit you’re becoming, including tracking your level of cardio fitness.
+This watch uses heart rate to track your level of cardio fitness.
 Then you can compare how fit you are with others in your age group and gender in the app.
 It also measures stress and recovery throughout the day.
 Enjoy over 15 preloaded GPS and indoor sport profiles from swimming, running, snowboarding and much more.

 - Great battery life